 Student groups at St Mark’s regularly receive Distinctions in these group examinations.
 Most importantly, they enjoy working in a fun and collaborative learning environment.

 Every second year, the senior school stages a major production involving all students in Years 7 and 8.
-Our 2020 production of The Lion King Jr was a great success.
-In previous years our productions have included Joseph and the Amazing Technicolour Dreamcoat, Shrek the Musical, Grease: Young Performers Edition and Shakespeare’s The Tempest.
+Our 2023 production of School of Rock was a great success.
+In previous years our productions have included The Lion King, Joseph and the Amazing Technicolour Dream Coat, Shrek the Musical, Grease: Young Performers Edition and Shakespeare’s The Tempest.

 Classroom teachers integrate the Arts into their classroom programmes that term to collaborate on these events.